 I grew up in a farming community in rural Wisconsin, and have loved baking all my life.
 As a child I was drawn to the science of baking, fascinated by how changing ingredients and proportions could affect the end product.
-My journey into gluten-free baking began ten years ago, after my husband was diagnosed with Celiac.
-We had to replace our diet overnight and find meals that were acceptable to our three children, which was incredibly daunting at first.
-Prepackaged gluten-free foods were often unpalatable, so I started experimenting with unfamiliar ingredients and discovered that they were not necessarily worse, just different than what I was used to.
-Slowly, through endless experimentation we were able to recreate our favorite recipes in delicious gluten-free versions.
+My journey into gluten free baking began thirteen years ago, after my husband was diagnosed with Celiac.
+We had to replace our diet overnight and find meals that were acceptable to our three young children, which was incredibly daunting at first.
+Prepackaged gluten free foods were often unpalatable, so I started experimenting with unfamiliar ingredients and discovered that they were not necessarily worse, just different than what I was used to.
+Slowly, through endless experimentation we were able to recreate our favorite recipes in delicious gluten free versions.

 From Hobby to Business